How to Arrange Guitar Effects Pedals

 If you like the sound of the distortion pedal, and especially if you are using a solid-state amp, you may prefer the distortion pedal in the effects loop.
 Remember, the difference is where the effect appears in your signal chain: Plugging it into the front of the amp means it appears before the preamp; using the effects loop means it appears between the preamp and poweramp.

 The info presented in this article is meant as a starting point.
 As I’ve said several times, try things in different ways and see what you like best.
 There is really no right or wrong answer, only ideas guitarists have come up with over the years.
 Some ways work better than others, but maybe not for you.
 It’s your sound and your music.
 Make it original, and if that means breaking with some traditions so be it.

 I’ve always been somewhat of a minimalist when it comes to effects.
 I like a wah pedal, chorus and my Ibanez Tube Screamer for color and softer overdrive.
 I’ve always used high-gain amps like the Peavey 5150 (now the 6505) for my main distortion sound.
 I typically ran the chorus through the effects loop, and put the wah and overdrive pedal in front of the amp.

-These days, I mostly play at home through my old Peavey Bandit.
+These days, I mostly play at home through, and for a long while I used my old Peavey Bandit.
 It has a button on the footswitch that turns the effects loop on and off.
-I run a chorus pedal through the loop and leave it on, and then I can activate it using the footswitch for the amp.
+I ran a chorus pedal through the loop and leave it on, and then I can activate it using the footswitch for the amp.

-Those are my methods.
+Those are my pedals and my methods.
 You’ll find your own, to suit your own style and sound.
 Remember this guitar thing is a grand, never-ending experiment.
 Good luck on your journey, and don’t forget to have fun!